DCSK-based Waveform Design for Self-sustainable RIS-aided Noncoherent SWIPT: Numerical Results

 In this section, we evaluate the considered system model to validate our proposed theoretical analysis.
 Unless otherwise stated, we consider a transmission power of $P_{\rm t}=30$ dBm, pathloss at one meter distance $C_0=10^{-3.53}$, and power consumption of the controller and each element of the IT section of the RIS being $P_{\rm cont}=50$ mW and $P_{\rm inf}=2$ $\mu$W, respectively \cite{zeris}.
 The parameters considered for the non-linear EH model are: $\nu_1=0.9207 \times 10^3, \nu_2=0.0052 \times 10^9,$ and $R_L=5000$ $\Omega$ \cite{comb}.
 Without any loss of generality, we consider a two-tap frequency selective Nakagami-$m$ fading scenario for both the Tx-RIS and RIS-Rx channel with the fading parameter $m_s=m_r=m$ and the path-loss exponent $\alpha_{sr}=\alpha_{rd}=3$.
 As the considered set of parameter values is used for the sake of presentation, different sets of values will affect the performance but will lead to similar observations.

-Fig. \ref{fig:res1} illustrates the BER achieved by the considered system model, in an AWGN scenario, for $M=1,2,3,4.$ By assuming no phase error at the RIS and considering $\beta=40$ and $\gamma_0=4$ dB, we investigate the impact of $M$ on BER as a function of the reference length $\phi$.
+For various $M$, Fig. \ref{fig:res1} illustrates the BER achieved by the considered system model, in an AWGN scenario, where lines and markers correspond to analytical and simulation results, respectively.
+By assuming no phase error at the RIS and considering $\beta=40$ and $\gamma_0=4$ dB, we investigate the impact of $M$ on BER as a function of the reference length $\phi$.
 We observe that the optimal reference length $\phi_{\min}$ is different for different values of $M$.
 Specifically, we have $\phi_{\min}=8.84,15.65,20.82,24.75$ for $M=1,2,3,4$, respectively (Theorem \ref{theo2}) and as $\frac{\beta}{\phi} \in \mathbb{Z}^+$, we have $\phi_{\min}=8$ for $M=1$ and $\phi_{\min}=20$ for $M=2,3,4$, respectively.
 It is interesting to note, that $M$ does impact $\phi_{\min}$; increasing $M$ also results in rapidly decreasing BER with $\phi$.
 Moreover, for a fixed $M$, BER initially decreases with $\phi$ before attaing its minimum value at $\phi=\phi_{\min}$ and then, it starts increasing again.
 Finally, irrespective of $M$, there is a gap between the analytical and simulation results for lower $\phi$, which decreases as $\phi$ increases.
 This is due to the considered Gaussian approximation in the theoretical derivation of BER (Appendix \ref{app1}).

 By considering $\beta=40$ and $M=2$ in an identical set-up as in Fig. \ref{fig:res1}, Fig. \ref{fig:res2} demonstrates the impact of $\gamma_0$ on BER as a function of the reference length $\phi$.
 We observe that, for a given $M$, unequal values of $\gamma_0$ result in different $\phi_{\min}$.
 Moreover, the figure depicts that, for a fixed $\gamma_0$, the unimodal nature of the variation of BER with $\phi$ confirms the analytical derivation in Theorem \ref{theo2}.
 Furthermore, we also observe that the rate of variation of BER with $\phi$ increases with higher $\gamma_0$.
 Finally, the reason behind the difference in the analytical and simulation results for lower values of $\phi$ is already explained above.